-The first task that our Coordinators are taking on together for HRiC is the construction of a country-page for our world map.
-Website manager and World Mapping Coordinator, Amy Rae Zimmerman, was brought in to help develop a world map in which viewers will be able to click on any country where HRiC has coordinators.
+The first task that our Coordinators are taking on together for HRiC is the construction of country-page for our world map.
+Our website manager and World Mapping Coordinator Amy Rae Zimmerman was brought in to help develop a world map in which viewers can click on any country where HRiC has coordinators and view information pertaining to that nation.
 We are calling it the ‘World Mapping Project’ and we are looking at a variety of maternity care factors around the world, country by country, and providing that information in both English & Native languages on our website.
 These pages will contain information on a variety of maternity care factors in each nation, including (but not limited to):

 - Statistics on maternity care, outcomes and interventions